kyouma/PyFABEMD/README.md

 # PyFABEMD
-Fast and Adaptive Bidimensional Empirical Mode Decomposition (FABEMD) \[1, 2\] for Python.
+Implementation of Fast and Adaptive Bidimensional Empirical Mode Decomposition (FABEMD) \[1, 2\] for Python.
 Based on the description from \[3\]. \
 Supports 2D images with shapes (Height, Width).

 ### Installation:

-Download the module and put into the folder with your Python script or notebook.
+Download the module and put it into the folder with your Python script or notebook.

 ### Required packages: